Tim FitzHigham: Other media

 In film, he appeared in Paddington 2 as the magician and grandfather of Hugh Grant's character, and as a drunk actor in the DVD cut of The Wolfman, alongside Benicio del Toro.
 He played himself in the cinema release of Hereafter starring Matt Damon and directed by Clint Eastwood.
 His book All at Sea is also featured in the film.
 He also starred in Morgan Flynn – a short by Academy Award-nominated director Tanel Toom.

 Titles

-Other than his records, FitzHigham has been kindly recognized in various ways.
+Other than his records, FitzHigham has been recognized in various ways.
 These include being a Freeman of the City of London, Freeman of the Company of Watermen and Lightermen of the River Thames, Fellow of the Royal Society of Art, Fellow of the Royal Geographical Society, the Commodore of Sudbury Quay, Pittancer of Selby and Most Puissant Knight de Santa Maria.